jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

 [Using srun inside of sbatch scripts,](https://hpc.llnl.gov/banks-jobs/running-jobs/slurm#MultipleJobs) in serial and parallel.
 Remember to include the `wait` bash command at the end of your batch file so the job doesn't end before all of the tasks inside of it.

-### Using signals to clean up/checkpointing

-It's a Good Thing to save the state of your computation so that you can pick up where you left off if your job ends earlier than expected.
-We should provide some links to existing documentation people have written about how to implement checkpointing.

-It's also a Good Thing to clean up after yourself, by, for example, deleting files created in /tmp by your job.

-If a job is cancelled or killed because it exceeds its time limit (_maybe_ memory too?), SLURM sends two signals some time apart.
-Normally the first is a TERM signal, later a KILL signal.
-You can dispatch jobs with instructions to send them specific signals a specified number of seconds before the KILL signal is sent.

-You can modify your batch jobs so they do Good Things when they receive the first signal.

-See the [sbatch](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html) manual page's explanation for the `--signal` argument.

-Pay attention to which process(es) are sent signals.
-The batch job, all of the job steps, ...

-Here is a [blog post](https://dhruveshp.com/blog/2021/signal-propagation-on-slurm/) which discusses this in some detail.

-That post refers to [this one](https://hpc-discourse.usc.edu/t/signalling-a-job-before-time-limit-is-reached/314/4) which was updated after the post was written, so there might be newer info than was incorporated in the post.

-This [stackoverflow answer](https://stackoverflow.com/questions/68214421/graceful-signal-handling-in-slurm/68214873#68214873) seems to take a different approach.
-This is an advanced topic and will require some care and perhaps experimentation to verify your solution.